tommoa/ai-lsp/COMMIT-GUIDELINES.md

 - Start with what the feature enables or provides
 - Explain the technical approach
 - Describe how components interact
+- Example: "Some chat models respond to FIM prompts by wrapping completions in markdown code fences.
+This adds a cleanFimResponse() utility that strips both to extract just the new completion text, improving compatibility across different model providers."

 ### Fix commits